henrywu2019/BentoML/docs/source/concepts.rst

 Core Concepts
 =============

-The main idea of BentoML is that the Data Science team should be able to ship their models in a way that is easy to test, easy to deploy, and easy to integrate with.
+The main idea of Kappa is that the Data Science team should be able to ship their models in a way that is easy to test, easy to deploy, and easy to integrate with.
 And to do so, Data Scientists need tools that help them build and ship prediction services, instead of uploading pickled model files or Protobuf files to a server and hoping things work out.

-:ref:`bentoml.BentoService <bentoml-bentoservice-label>` is the base class for building such prediction services using BentoML.
+:ref:`bentoml.BentoService <bentoml-bentoservice-label>` is the base class for building such prediction services using Kappa.
 And here's the minimal BentoService example from the :doc:`Getting Started Guide <quickstart>`:

 .. code-block:: python